Give People What They WantSep 17, 2021

 - Fearful employees keep their heads down, do the minimum required and wait for orders.
 Their outlook: Doing anything more seems wasteful and could get them in trouble.

 - Ambitious employees make up work to do because they’re bored or just looking for something interesting (or distracting) to dive into.
 Their outlook: This is an opportunity to be creative and maybe stand out from the crowd.

 - Others will seek like-minded people to join with to work on random projects.
-Their outlook: Being part of a community that’s creating something of value is a way of drawing energy, coping and feeling safety in numbers.
+Their outlook: Being part of a community that’s creating something of value is a way of drawing energy, coping, and feeling safety in numbers.

 Why does this happen?

-Prolonged uncertainty and crisis breeds a psychologically unsafe environment.
+Prolonged uncertainty and crisis breed a psychologically unsafe environment.
 When that happens people spend a lot of their brain energy focused on survival.
 On one end of the spectrum, the question employees ask is, “what must I do to be safe to survive this situation?”
-On the other end of the spectrum the question they ask is, “what must I do to excel in this situation and reach my ambitious goals?”
+On the other end of the spectrum, the question they ask is, “what must I do to excel in this situation and reach my ambitious goals?”
 Every employee is asking themselves, “what’s the degree of risk and what are my options?”